The Google Analytics extractor pulls raw data from the Google Analytics Reporting API.

 To access your Google Analytics Account, it needs the Analytics Reporting API and the Analytics API enabled.
-These need to be enabled for a project inside the same organization as your Google Analytics account (check the next section for more details).
+These need to be enabled for a project inside the same organization as your Google Analytics account.

 As a first step, you need to create or use an existing project in the Google Developers Console:

 Sign in to the Google Account you are using for managing Google Analytics (you must have Manage Users permission at the account, property, or view level).

 Open the Service accounts page.
 If prompted, select a project or create a new one to use for accessing Google Analytics.